 Terpinc P, Abramovic H. A kinetic approach for evaluation of the antioxidant activity of selected phenolic acids.
 Food Chem

+Comments for the author:

+1. The manuscript shows the potential, the writing is clear and concise, but some section could be improved.
+Many grammatical mistakes found in the manuscript, so I corrected some of them by the use of track change tool of MS word.
+So author can check and corrected them.

+2. The absence of literature review found in this research article.

+3. Arrange all the references as mentioned in the author’s instruction.

+4. Author can also elaborate the discussion portion of the article to improve the quality of the research article.

 2010;121:366-71.

 Sroka Z, Cisowski W. Hydrogen peroxide scavenging, antioxidant and anti-radical activity of some phenolic acids.
 Food Chem Toxicol 2003;41(6):753-8.